 How much does Amazon love dogs?
-Just ask one of the 6,000 pups that “work” here.
+Just ask one of the 7,000 pups that “work” here.

-On any given day at our Seattle headquarters, employees share workspace with as many as 6,000 dogs.
+On any given day at our Seattle headquarters, employees share workspace with as many as 7,000 dogs.
 At Amazon, bring-your-dog-to-work day is every day—a long-standing tradition that both Amazonians and their four-legged friends enjoy.

 “Having dogs in our workplace is an amazing treat.
 They make employees smile, and we’re proud this is such a uniquely Amazonian tradition.
 It’s truly ingrained in our company culture,” explains Lara Hirschfield, our “Woof Pack” Manager.
 “Our employees love bringing their dogs to work and love meeting their co-workers’ dogs.”

-“Amazon has been dog-friendly since Day 1,” notes Hirschfield.
+It all started with Rufus“Amazon has been dog-friendly since Day 1,” notes Hirschfield.
 “Our dogs add to the fun, dynamic energy of our workplace.”
 In the early days of Amazon.com, a husband and wife team brought their Welsh corgi, Rufus, to work with them, and he became a surprisingly productive part of the team.
 Employees would use Rufus’ paw to click the computer mouse to launch some of the earliest pages of Amazon.com.

-On a typical day, thousands dogs follow in Rufus’ paw steps.
+On a typical day, thousands of dogs follow in Rufus’ paw steps.
 Some of the popular pooches at the company include Lucy the Labrador, Sherriff a Golden-Aussie mix, and a Papillion named Martini.
 If you land on one of our error 404 pages, you’ll be introduced to some of the dogs that come to work with their owners regularly.

-On the 17th floor of one of our buildings (Doppler), there’s a doggie deck—complete with a fake fire hydrant—where dogs can can run around.
+On the 17th floor of one of our buildings (Doppler), there’s a doggie deck—complete with a fake fire hydrant—where dogs can run around.
 The neighborhood has no shortage of poop bag stations, designated dog relief areas, and dog-friendly water fountains.
 This year, we also opened a community off-leash dog park in the Denny Triangle neighborhood for employees and dogs in the community to enjoy – it features rocks and other structures for dogs to play on.

 Local dogs and their owners also enjoy organized events throughout the year.
 Barktoberfest, for example, is a big hit, offering dog-friendly treats, activities, and even a doggie Halloween costume contest.

-Our devotion to our four-legged friends doesn’t stop at making sure they're enjoying their time on campus.
+Going beyond the campusOur devotion to our four-legged friends doesn’t stop at making sure they're enjoying their time on campus.
 Last year, in Tempe, Arizona, more than 90 Amazon employees, volunteers, and retailers came out to support the Ohana Animal Rescue.
 After more than 480 volunteer hours, the team completed 100 percent of Ohana’s renovation wish list, including creating new “meet and greet” rooms, renovating their medical exam room, organizing a 1,000 square-foot thrift store, and more.
 Three of the volunteers even went home as the proud new parents of adopted dogs.